Cambalab/ns-vue-radio/README.md

 # Build, watch for changes and debug the application
 tns debug <platform> --bundle

+# Build, watch for changes and debug the application for development
+tns debug <platform> --bundle --env.development

 # Build, watch for changes and run the application
 tns run <platform> --bundle

+# Build, watch for changes and run the application for development
+tns run <platform> --bundle --env.development
 ```

 # Clean the NativeScript application instance (i.e. rm -rf dist)